Eelis/GrappleMap/doc/FAQ.md

 The map only shows techniques in their bare canonical form, and does not include any discussion or explanation.
-However, the map almost always include a citation for source instructional materials, which readers are strongly encouraged to consult for proper breakdowns, strategy, etc.
+However, the map almost always includes a citation for source instructional materials, which readers are strongly encouraged to consult for proper breakdowns, strategy, etc.

 ## How is the map organized?

-### 1. As a graph
+### 1) as a graph

 Techniques are modeled in a big [directed graph](https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29), where each vertex is